Frequently Asked Questions

 - What are the Hospital hours?

-Our hospital is open Monday to Friday from 8:00 am to 5:00 pm.
-We are open every other Saturday from 8:00 am until noon.
-The clinic is closed on Sunday.
+Our hospital is open Monday to Thursday from 8:00 am to 5:00 pm.
+We close at 4:00pm on Friday.
+The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?